How to Remove a Porch From Roof to Foundation

-If the nails can’t be pulled out, use a circular electric saw to cut through each beam as close to the house as possible.
-First, you’ll need to climb onto the porch roof and cut through the roof deck with your circular saw.
-You need to cut fully through the deck and across the entire length of the porch roof.
-Then, stand under the roof to cut through the joists.
+If the nails can’t be pulled out, use a circular saw to cut through each beam as close to the house as possible.
+Stand under the roof to cut through the beams and joists.
 Remember to wear a hard hat to protect your head if wood or shingles begin to fall.

 Pull out the nails connecting the columns to the floor.
 Knock the columns down with a sledgehammer if you need to, or pull them free with your hands if you want to preserve the columns for a future project.

 If your columns are made of stone, consider hiring a professional to complete the removal.